1mbitshorde/GameplaySystem/README.md

 You can listen for those state changes by subscribing to the static event `GameplayManager.OnStateChanged`.

+### Using PrefabLoader

+Use this component to loads (and unloads) a Prefab using Addressables.

 ## Installation

 ### Using the Git URL